iurii-chernigin/audio-streaming-java-consumer/README.md

 - Implement support for the Avro date format
 - Implement support for the Kafka Schema Registry
 - Change the data writing mechanism in BigQuery: add support of microbatch writing
+- Create package to run application in Docker